-Student employees must report to Library Human Resources before their first day of work to complete new hire paperwork (i.e. tax forms, student employment forms, e.g.).
+Student employees must report to Library Human Resources before their first day of work to complete new hire tasks.
 The Library Human Resources Office is located in room 210 of the Joseph Regenstein Library.
 For a detailed location, follow this link to see a floorplan.

-Employees must present identification to demonstrate eligibility to work in the United States.
-Examples of such documentation include a US Passport OR driver's license/state ID/school ID WITH social security card (other documents are also be acceptable).
+New employees must present identification to demonstrate eligibility to work in the United States.
+Examples of such documentation include a US Passport OR driver's license/state ID/school ID WITH social security card.
+Other documents are also acceptable.
 Library Human Resources staff must see the original; photocopies are not acceptable.
 International students will require additional documentation.

 Please be advised that students are employed on a quarter by quarter basis.
 Generally, a student may expect to continue in a position for the regular academic year.
 However, continued employment is based on the library's needs, budget and the student employee's ability to meet departmental performance standards.

 For additional information regarding student positions, please contact Library Human Resources at firstname.lastname@example.org.